fitnesstestlab/fitnesstestlab.com/README.md

 This will build the site and start a local server so you can preview how your blog posts will look when deployed.

 ### Blog System Architecture

 The blog system is built with the following components:

 1. **Content Storage**: Blog posts are stored as Markdown files in `content/blog/` with date-prefixed directories
 2. **Data Processing**:
-   - `lib/posts.ts`: Contains utility functions to read and parse Markdown files
+   - `lib/posts.ts`: Reads and parses Markdown files, extracts frontmatter metadata
-   - Uses `gray-matter` to extract frontmatter metadata
+   - Uses `gray-matter` for frontmatter
-   - Uses `remark` and `remark-html` to convert Markdown to HTML
+   - Uses `remark` and `remark-html` for Markdown to HTML
    - Calculates reading time automatically
 3. **Rendering**:
    - `/blog` page: Displays all posts with blog posts at the top and articles below